Figures of Argentine tango: Eight count basic (8CB)

-Baldosa (tile) or cuadrado (square) is a six-step figure similar to the ballroom box step except the man starts with his right foot, then steps back, side, forward, forward, side, feet together; the baldosa is the basic step of milonga.
+Baldosa (tile) or cuadrado (square) is a six-step figure similar to the ballroom box step except the leader starts with their right foot, then steps back, side, forward, forward, side, feet together; the baldosa is the basic step of milonga.
 This baldosa is similar to eight count basic with the exception of the cross.

 Some Argentine tango teachers teach complex figures but break them down into simpler parts.
 Subsequently, they teach students how to improvise their own figures.
 Beginner classes may include caminada – combination of caminar (walk), cross, and ochos.
 The beginning part of a figure, its starting-point, is called salida (exit or beginning – as in "beginning of a journey").
 The end part of a figure is called resolución.
-Combination of the salida, a walk, the cross of the lady and the resolución is called basic step (paso basico, la base, salida simple).
+Combination of the salida, a walk, the cross of the follower and the resolución is called basic step (paso basico, la base, salida simple).

 Thus, an Argentine tango figure is the pattern of salida, combination of elements, and resolución.
 This makes for flexible, ever-changing patterns.
 It gives leader an exceptional opportunity to improvise, and in part makes the Argentine tango unique in the dance world.